Samir-CloudAwswithDevops/3-Tier-Arichitecture/README.md

-   # 🚀 AWSCloudOps - 3 tier Application project done using RDS and cloudfront
+   # 🚀 AWSCloudOps - 3 tier Application project done using RDS and ROUTE53

 ✨This repository is created to learn and deploy  3-tier application on aws cloud. this project contain three layer Presentation, Application and database